input size

 compress

-Gumlet automatically converts all JPEG images to progressive image and applies lossless quality optimizations by default.
+Gumlet automatically converts all JPEG images to progressive images and applies lossless quality optimizations by default.

-, we further apply lossy optimizations on image which can greatly reduce resultant image size without perceptual loss of quality.
-As illustrated in the example below, most of the time, it results in a 30-50% reduction in resultant image size with almost no loss in quality.
+If you set compress=true, we further apply lossy optimizations on the image, which can greatly reduce the resultant image size without perceptual loss of quality.
+As illustrated in the example below, most of the time it results in a 30-50% reduction in the resulting image size with almost no loss in quality.

 This feature only works when output is produced in JPEG or PNG format.